[table id=6 /]

-The geographic area currently known as Israel was originally known in the Bible as Canaan.
+The geographic area currently known as Israel was originally known in the Bible as Canaan, but known as Phoenicia later.
 The area was named after the cursed son of Ham, because that is where he eventually settled after leaving Africa.

 Traditionally, church leaders teach that Canaan was a country of Middle Eastern descent, but in reality, it was an extension of Africa, as it was founded by Canaan, who was of from Africa.
 It is this area that God promised to Abraham, Issac, and Jacob.
 It is also the same place that Moses and Joshua would eventually conquer and claim for the Nation of Israel.
 However, before it’s conquest, it was populated by the following tribes:

 - Sidon / Sidonians / Zidon / Zidonians

 - Sons of Heth / Hittites

 Make no mistake, these were African tribes that inhabited the land of Canaan, and because of that, anyone mixing with Canaanites prior to it’s conquest, would then have children that were part African as well.
 One such mixing occurred between Judah and Tamar, resulting in their son Pharez, an ancestor of King David.

 The majority of Eurocentric Christian churches teach the false notion of a white or “Middle Eastern” Canaan, but Canaanite artwork tells a different story.
 Because ancient evidence consistently points to Israel and their neighbors being black, we’re often not shown images that reflect the truth, even when that truth is found in the Bible.

 The teaching of a white or Middle Eastern Canaan is contradictory to the teaching that the descendants of Ham were all black.
 Both teachings cannot be believed simultaneously because they are mutually exclusive.